Get birth control, UTI treatment, or find your nearest health center.

 On the Planned Parenthood Direct app, birth control costs vary by state, starting at $20/pack.
 Select your state above, in the map section, for more information specific to your state.

-Medi-Cal and Family PACT plans are accepted in California and Medicaid plans are accepted in Washington state.
+Medicaid plans are accepted in Michigan, Minnesota, and Washington state.
 For all other states, we are unable to accept insurance plans at this time.
 Stay tuned as we are working to make this an option in more states!

 We need to know your blood pressure to determine which birth control options may be right for you.
 We will ask you if you have had your blood pressure taken in the past three months, and whether it was normal or high.

 If you haven't had your blood pressure taken in the last three months or you're not sure of your blood pressure reading, we may still be able to prescribe birth control, but it may affect the type of birth control and how many packs we can prescribe.